 Key Ingredients: 10% niacinamide, 1% zinc

-Key Benefits: Balances oil production, prevents blemishes, minimizes pores
+Key Benefits: Balances oil, prevents blemishes, minimizes pores

 Size: 1 oz/30 ml